gruntjs/grunt-contrib-uglify/README.md

 Type: `Boolean`, `Object`
 Default: `{}`

 Turn on or off source compression with default options.
-If an `Object` is specified, it is passed directly to `UglifyJS2.Compressor()`.
+If an `Object` is specified, it is passed as options to `UglifyJS.Compressor()`.

 #### beautify
 Type: `Boolean`, `Object`
 Default: `false`

 Turns on beautification of the generated source code.
-Any extra options passed are merged with the options sent to `UglifyJS2.OutputStream()`.
+An `Object` will be merged and passed with the options sent to `UglifyJS.OutputStream()`.

 #### source_map
 Type: `String`, `Object`